The Betty Eichenberger Adams Society

 The Betty Eichenberger Adams Society (BEAS) is CAM’s women-only membership group with the mission to generate, educate, and promote interest in contemporary art in Raleigh and beyond.
 The BEAS seek to establish and maintain a base of support for CAM, becoming pillars of strength for CAM now, and for future generations.

 Betty Eichenberger Adams is an extraordinary example of a visionary who embraced contemporary art wholeheartedly.
-She served on the board at CAM Raleigh for many years and as a bold arts advocate in North Carolina.
+As an artist, activist, and arts educator, she was one of the first advocates and supporters of CAM Raleigh and a bold arts advocate in North Carolina.
 The society honors her legacy as an artist, arts educator, and community leader.

 The BEES + the BEAS

 Public Art for Pollinators + People brought to you by the BEAS